About Bed Bugs

 Bed Bug Control

-Pest Management that includes thorough cleaning, applying pesticides,
+that includes thorough cleaning, applying pesticides, and preventing reinfestation.

 First, get rid of clutter in your home, especially in your bedroom.
 Pick up discarded clothing, take down pictures and posters, throw out piles of magazines and newspapers, and remove throw- rugs.
 Next, vacuum everything every day until they are gone.
 Be sure to vacuum the mattress and box spring (especially around seams and tufts), headboards and bed frame, along baseboards, the entire carpet, draperies, and other wooden and fabric furniture in the room.
 If you have a bagless vacuum, empty the container immediately into a sealed plastic bag.
 If your vacuum has a bag, you can remove it and seal it in a plastic bag.
 The bags can then be placed in a freezer for 24 hours to kill the bedbugs.
 Next, clean your bed linens by placing them in a hot dryer (140 degrees F) for 20 minutes, or by placing them in a black plastic bag and putting them in a sealed car or unventilated green house for 24 hours, or by using a steam cleaner, or putting them out in the cold (32 degrees F or under) for 24 hours if it is winter.
 Then wash your linens in hot water with an enzyme cleaner or borax.
 In severe infestations, all bedding (linens, pillow, mattress and box spring) may need to be discarded.